 “There is little evidence, however, for a consistent effect of being a picky eater on growth trajectories.”

 I understand that with a kid who is a picky eater it can feel very defeating.
 Why won’t they just EAT the food!?

 But have faith they will.
 And using some of these tips with some amount of consistency will help.

 It’s tough love time, momma.

 I know you’re worried that your child isn’t getting enough nutrition.

 I know you’re concerned that they’re not even eating enough.

-There's a lot to worry about as a parent, but unless your child has a severe nutritional deficiency or weight gain issue that is diagnosed by a professional pediatrician, the odds are pretty solid that your picky toddler is getting precisely what she needs.
+There’s a lot to worry about as a parent, but unless your child has a severe nutritional deficiency or weight gain issue that is diagnosed by a pediatrician, the odds are pretty solid that your picky eater is getting precisely what she needs.